Getting Started With OBS

-Don't you hate it when you're interested in something, but not sure how interested you are—but even getting started with it requires significant financial investment just to find out if you are interested?
+Don't you hate it when you're interested in something—but getting started with it requires significant time and financial investment just to find out if you are really interested?
 (That's exactly why Igniter Media has a 30-day free trial, by the way).

 OBS has been around for a while—and has become a staple of the game streaming and YouTube-ing communities—so there are a ton of video resources out there to help you learn the platform.
-We put together this list of the videos we recommend as a good place to start.
+So many, that it can feel overwhelming to even learn more what OBS is—and then you need to figure out specifically what you would use it for and how.

 Learn OBS in 30 Minutes